michael-milette/moodle-filter_filtercodes/README.md

 # Usage

-IMPORANT: Although we expect everything to work, this BETA release has not been fully tested in every situation.
-If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-filter_filtercodes/issues).
+IMPORTANT: This STABLE release has been tested on many Moodle sites.
+Although we expect everything to work, if you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-filter_filtercodes/issues).

-There are no configurable settings for this plugin at this time.

 {FilterCodes} are meant to be entered as regular text in the Moodle WYSIWYG editor through they will work equally well if entered in the code view.